Long after initial repair and repainting, the bungalow is weathering well |

 could so easily have been otherwise!

-I’d been seeking a house with a pedigree, what’s called ‘a
+I’d been seeking a house with pedigree, what’s often referred to as ‘a

 character home’ in local parlance: meaning exposed wood, a fireplace in a generous